Iraqi Air Force: Reconstruction and growth: 1941–1967

 The IrAF received approximately 30 MiG-19S', 10 MiG-19Ps, and 10 MiG-19PMs in 1959 and 1960.
 However, only 16 MiG-19S' were ever taken up; the other aircraft were not accepted due to their poor technical condition, and remained stored in Basra.
 The accepted MiG-19S' were operated from Rasheed Air Base by the 9th Squadron.
 Their service in Iraq didn't last long however: the survivors were donated to Egypt around 1964.
 Iraq also received MiG-21F-13 and Tupolev Tu-16 bombers starting in 1962.

 The November 1963 Iraqi coup d'état realigned Iraq with NATO powers, and as a result, more second-hand Hawker Hunters were delivered to the IQAF.
 Aircraft imports from the Communist Eastern European nations had been suspended until 1966, when MiG-21PF interceptors were purchased from the Soviet Union.

 In 1966, Iraqi Captain Munir Redfa defected with his MiG-21F-13 to Israel which in turn gave it to the United States for evaluation under the code-name "Have Donut".

 Six-Day War

-During the Six-Day War, the IrAF bombed several air bases and land targets.
+During the Six-Day War, the IQAF bombed several air bases and land targets.
 On 6 June 1967, a group of four Tupolev Tu-16 bombers was sent to attack Ramat David Airbase.
 Two of them had to abort due to technical difficulties, and another was shot down by Israelis, killing the crew of five.
-The IrAF also played a significant role in supporting Jordanian troops.
+The IQAF also played a significant role in supporting Jordanian troops.
 The Iraqi Air Force had one Pakistani pilot, Saiful Azam, who claimed two kills against Israeli aircraft over the H-3 air base in a Hawker Hunter.
 Iraqi Hunter pilots were officially credited for shooting down a further four Israeli aircraft, and another one was credited to anti-aircraft guns.
-Thanks to its Hunters and MiG-21s, the IrAF was successfully able to defend its bases in western Iraq from additional Israeli attacks.
+Thanks to its Hunters and MiG-21s, the IQAF was successfully able to defend its bases in western Iraq from additional Israeli attacks.